liskovaf/COCONUT/README.md

 ## 23_06_2022
 **Counting Relative feature tightness against a pKLD(COCONUT/ZINC) interrelation profile**
-- In this folder you can find a jupyter notebooks(23_06relative_feature_tightness[0-9]), where I count Relative feature tightness against a PKLD interrelation profile. - I have already splitted the dataset into 10 part.
+- In this folder you can find a jupyter notebooks(23_06relative_feature_tightness[0-9]), where I count Relative feature tightness against a pKLD interrelation profile. - I have already splitted the dataset into 10 part.
 Therefore, for the train part using 90% of dataset and for the test part 10% of dataset.
 - Repeating this process described below 10 times, using different 10% of dataset.
 The results are on display in RFT.pdf in folder 23_06_2022/images/RFT.pdf.
 **Process of assigning RFT:**
 - Making feature pointwise KL divergence profile between COCONUT and ZINC